A Generalized Theory for Optical Cooling of a Trapped Atom with Spin: Sideband cooling

-The cooling performance of sideband cooling can be improved by adding a second counter-propagating beam with the same polarization to form a standing wave and placing the atom at the node of the field~\cite{cirac1992laser}.
-Although the atom now sees zero intensity at the equilibrium position, the sidebands are still driven.
-This can be seen by expanding the atom-field interaction as a series to first order in terms of the LD parameter and field gradient
+{One lesson from the sideband cooling formalism is that the sideband is driven by the gradient of the field, not the field itself.} This can be seen by expanding the atom-field interaction as a series to first order in terms of the LD parameter and field gradient

-The gradient can be either a phase or amplitude gradient, both of which drive the sideband.
-Intensity at the position of the atom does not lead to cooling and, in fact, only leads to extra heating.
-If we place the atom in a standing wave with linear polarization, the field is \( \bm{\epsilon}(\hat{x}) = \sin(k \hat{x} ) \).
-Fig.~\ref{fig:Doppler}(f) simulates the steady-state population versus atom position with $\nu$ = $-\Delta$.
-Theoretically, this gets rid of the process in Fig.~\ref{fig:Doppler}(b) of driving $n$ to $n$, followed by spontaneous emission heating to the sideband.
-The steady-state solution is the same except with $\alpha = 0$.
-Cooling can be further enhanced by placing the atom in a cavity that can enhance the red sideband~\cite{vuletic2001three, David2009Cavity}.
+{This gradient can be a complex phase gradient, for example due to a traveling wave with $e^{ikx} \approx 1 + i k \hat{x} $, or an amplitude gradient, for example from a standing wave $\sin(kx) \approx kx$.
+But that means that a field at the atom equilibrium position is not necessary, and even detrimental as it drives the $n \rightarrow n$ transition with a resulting recoil. } The cooling performance of sideband cooling can be improved by adding a second counter-propagating beam with the same polarization to form a standing wave and placing the atom at the node of the field~\cite{cirac1993laser}.
+Although the atom now sees zero intensity at the equilibrium position, the sidebands are still driven. \del{The gradient can be either a phase or amplitude gradient, both of which drive the sideband.
+Intensity at the position of the atom does not lead to cooling and, in fact, only leads to extra heating.} If we place the atom in a standing wave with linear polarization, the field is \( \bm{\epsilon}(\hat{x}) = \sin(k \hat{x} ) \).
+Fig.~\ref{fig:Doppler}(f) simulates the steady-state population versus atom position with $\nu$ = $-\Delta$. {The population reduces by a factor of 5 at the standing wave node.} Theoretically, this gets rid of the process in Fig.~\ref{fig:Doppler}(b) of driving $n$ to $n$, followed by spontaneous emission heating to the sideband. {The steady-state solution in Eq.~\ref{eq:nssA} ends up being the same except with $\alpha = 0$.}

+Cooling can be further enhanced by placing the atom in a cavity that can enhance the red sideband~\cite{vuletic2001three, David2009Cavity}. {A similar idea could also in principle be obtained by shaping the light mode profile, for example placing the atom at the dark center of a donut beam where a radial gradient still exists, although this has not been theoretically or experimentally investigated.}